shivam07cyberx/Java-HTTP-URL-Checker---Security-Analyzer/README.md

 A lightweight security analysis tool that checks HTTP headers and detects SQL injection vulnerabilities in websites.

  Installation & Compilation
+"There are three Java files: Main.java, HttpHeaderAnalyzer.java, and SqlInjectionTester.java.
+All three files are saved in a single folder named httpanalyzerjava."

 open terminal , compile and run the code..
 1 Compile the Java files